Non-small cell lung cancerLung cancer - non-small cell; NSCLC

 These surgeries may be combined with other surgical techniques such as lymphadenectomy and bronchoplasty to repair or remove additional diseased tissue.

 Surgical advances are allowing a wider range of options, including minimal surgeries for early cancers and surgeries that relieve cancer symptoms in the late stages of the disease.

 video-assisted thoracic surgery(VATS), is a less-invasive technique that uses a thin tube containing a miniature camera and surgical instruments.
 It involves much smaller incisions than open surgery (thoracotomy) and speeds recovery to the point that people are up within hours.
 Though the procedure is not appropriate in all cases, it offers significant advantages, especially in older or frail people.
 The death and complication rates following VATS are lower than those after conventional surgeries.
 Pain is reduced, and people are released from the hospital quicker.
-Several studies found that the 5-year survival and recurrence rates in people with stage I NSCLC treated with VATS were comparable to those in people treated with traditional open chest surgeries.
 The number of VATS surgeries has steadily increased every year as physicians gain experience with the technique.
 Initially it was primarily used in wedge resections, but is now used for lobectomies and segmentectomies as well.

 In addition to surgery, radiation is the other primary treatment for early-stage lung cancer.
 Doctors are also studying the benefits of radiation treatment in advanced lung cancer.

 Radical radiation is used as the sole procedure in stage I and some stage II patients who, for medical reasons, cannot be treated with surgery.
 Chest radiation therapy such as conventional radiotherapy or stereotactic body radiation (highly targeted radiation to specific areas) therapy may be performed.

 Combined Treatments for Improving Survival in Advanced Cancer